 - advanced engine management systems, vehicle electronic control modules and computers;

 - is an Associate of the Australian Institute of Automotive Mechanical Engineers.

-This unique skill set is unrivalled in the legal profession and gives consumers the advantage of having an automotive experts knowledge coupled with exceptional legal skills and know-how to challenge any motor dealer or manufacturer’s case.
+This unique skill set is unrivalled in the legal profession.
+This gives consumers the advantage of having an automotive expert’s knowledge coupled with exceptional legal skills and know-how to challenge any motor dealer or manufacturer’s case.

 So what are you waiting for?
 Give us a call Now: (02) 8379 1227

 Do you want to read recent decisions we have obtained in lemon car matters email us through our Contact Us page and we will be happy to send them to you.